Updated July 5, 2026

 Frequently Asked Questions

-Yes, the state data says employers with 1+ employees are required to carry it in Indiana.
-If you are a sole proprietor, partner, or farmworker, the provided exemptions may apply, but you should still confirm how your business structure is treated before you rely on an exception.
+Yes, employers with 1+ employees are required to carry it in Indiana.
+If you are a sole proprietor, partner, or farmworker, the listed exemptions may apply, but you should still confirm how your business structure is treated before you rely on an exception.

 It covers medical expenses, lost wages, disability benefits, vocational rehabilitation, death benefits, and employer liability protection.
 In Indiana, that matters for employers in manufacturing, healthcare, retail, transportation, and food service because those sectors make up a large part of the state economy.

-The product data lists an average range of $0.75 to $2.74 per $100 of payroll, but Indiana pricing still varies by class code, payroll size, claims history, and state regulations.
-The state’s average monthly premium range is listed as $59 to $260, so your actual quote can differ based on your workforce.
+Indiana pricing varies by class code, payroll size, claims history, and state regulations.
+Your actual quote can differ based on your workforce.

 Carriers look at employee classification codes, total annual payroll, experience modification rate, state regulations, industry risk level, and claims history.
 In Indiana, manufacturing and transportation jobs often price differently than office work because the risk of workplace injury is not the same.